mattiarossi/oci-visualizer/README.md

 	$ export FLASK_APP=ocivizserver.py
 	$ flask run --port 8000

-7. <b>Launch the visualizer UI</b>
+7. <b>Launch the oci-visualizer UI</b>
 	- Point your browser to  http://localhost:8000/static/ociviz.html .
-	- You can use http request parameters to control how Visualizer is launched. the following parameters are available:
+	- You can use http request parameters to control how oci-visualizer is launched. the following parameters are available:

 		- <b>'proxy' </b>- if you're behind a firewall and need to use a proxy:

-		- <b>'profile'</b> - By default, Visualizer will use the DEFAULT profile on your config file.
+		- <b>'profile'</b> - By default, oci-visualizer will use the DEFAULT profile on your config file.
 If you want to use a different  profile then provide a profile parameter in the request url.

 		- <b>'mode'</b> -